rakeshutekar/Sign-Language-to-Speech-Translation-Real-time-/README.md

 # Capstone
-You need openai API key
+You need openai API key for using the auto complete feature